Charles Hiller Innes: Politics

-In 1896, Innes was elected to the Boston City Council and from 1897-1898, Innes served in the Massachusetts House of Representatives.
-He served two terms in the Massachusetts State Senate from 1899-1900.
+In 1896, Innes was elected to the Boston City Council and from 1897 to 1898, Innes served in the Massachusetts House of Representatives.
+He served two terms in the Massachusetts State Senate from 1899 to 1900.
 Innes was Chairman of the Republican State Committee and a Delegate to the Republican National Convention in 1908, 1912, 1916, 1920 and 1924, as well as counsel for the Republican National Committee.
 He was defeated in his bid to be a delegate to 1928 convention by Henry Parkman Jr., who ran a high-profile campaign against Innes, claiming that "Innes does not represent the party, but only a small number who have made a business out of politics".

 According to theatre critic Elliot Norton, "Charles H. Innes was considered the afternoon mayor of Boston,” due to his political influence He was noted for his leadership of the Republican Party in Massachusetts.
 He was known as a practical politician, and his leadership was indispensable to making Republicans such as Calvin Coolidge and Channing Cox governors of Massachusetts.
 In addition, Innes played a key role in securing passage of the bill that provided the funding for the construction of the Cape Cod Canal.